 Several years ago naturists regrouped at the western end of the beautiful virgin beach of Cayo Guillermo called Playa Pilar.
 Unfortunately, this place is not naturist friendly anymore.
 The numerous excursionists arriving in big catamarans, Cuban families who come there to picnic, the building of a larger restaurant, the construction of two hotels, as well as adding a panoramic bus that brings to Playa Pilar many tourists from the hotels in Cayo Coco and Cayo Guillermo, have made this area much busier.
 Naturism was until recently still possible at the East end of Playa Pilar (still isolated), but the construction of a new hotel in this sector, the iberostar Playa Pilar now removes the isolated aspect of this beach.
 But perhaps a small clothing optional area will develop at the Iberostar Playa Pilar?
 We never know!
 To be followed…

 It’s important to remember that naturism in Cuba is limited to the beach only.
 There is currently no naturist/nudist resort in Cuba.
 "Officially" public nudity is prohibited in Cuba, but it has been well tolerated for years on some beaches.
-The Naturist/Nudist movement being stronger in its neighbor country, the United States, maybe with the arrival of more and more American tourists we may witness the opening of naturist resorts in Cuba (?), or new naturist beaches (who knows!), to be followed ...
-After traveling to Cuba more than fifty times ourselves, in all regions, we have long identified a small hotel, the Villa Coco in Cayo Coco, with a fairly private beach that we believe would be an ideal place to become the first little naturist resort in Cuba, one must dream it! :-)
+The Naturist/Nudist movement being stronger in its neighbor country, the United States, maybe with the arrival of more and more American tourists, we may witness the opening of naturist resorts in Cuba, or new naturist beaches.
+After traveling to Cuba more than fifty times, in all provinces, we have long identified a small hotel, the Villa Coco in Cayo Coco, with a fairly private beach that we believe would be the ideal place to become the first little naturist resort in Cuba!

 We are always on the lookout for new tourism developments in Cuba.
-For now Cayo Largo and Cayo Santa Maria are still the only two true naturist friendly places, but it would be so pleasant to eventually being able to add other Cuban destinations to this list ...
-Cayo Cruz?
-Cayo Paredon?
+For now Cayo Largo and Cayo Santa Maria are still the only two true naturist friendly places, but it would be so pleasant to eventually being able to add other Cuban destinations.

 PLEASE READ THE FOLLOWING LINES :